bguiz/kndrck.co/content/posts/efficient-merkletrees-zk-proofs.md

 ![merkle-tree-blank](https://i.imgur.com/ZNbI6zL.png)
 ##### Figure 2: Merkle Tree With Depth 3

-Note that merkle trees are append-only (i.e. you can only add, or update existing leaves, but not remove any leaves).

 The `zeroValue` is the placeholder/default value of the leaves of the merkle tree and is needed as we still need to be able to compute a root value of the merkle tree regardless of how filled it is.
 This initialization with the default `zeroValue` can be seen in Figure 2 above.

 ## 2. Inserting A Leaf